ToastShaman/zuhlke-camp-2022/contract-driven-apis/src/contract-driven-apis.md

 ## Disadvantages of Test Doubles

 * No way of knowing whether it'll work in production
-* No quick feedback loop when the dependency changes
+* No way of knowing when the dependency changes

 ---